World Service Project

 River Room, King's Building, Strand Campus

-Researchers from the English Department at King’s College London are pleased to announce a conference about BBC radio and the World Service.
-Keynote discussions will be led by scholars of radio and the BBC, including Todd Avery, Jessica Berman, Debra Rae Cohen, Daniel Morse, and Simon Potter.
+Researchers from the English Department at King’s College London held a conference about BBC radio and the World Service.
+Keynote discussions were led by scholars of radio and the BBC, including Todd Avery, Jessica Berman, Debra Rae Cohen, Daniel Morse, and Simon Potter.

 Further World Service events will be announced in due course.

-On Tuesday 13 December, a symposium on cultural value entitled “Beyond Value for Money” was held at King's College London as part of the World Service Project.
+“Beyond Value for Money”, a symposium on cultural value was held at King's College London as part of the World Service Project on Tuesday 13 December 2016

 Organised and chaired by Professor Richard Howells, participants investigated to what extent broadcasting, the arts, and cultural education have a value that is more than financial, and whether “good value for money” is therefore a sufficient measure of the full worth of what many of us do.
 Headline speakers included academics, professionals and policymakers Sir John Tusa, John Holden, Mark Damazer, Lizzie Crump, Jonty Claypole, David Elstein, The Right Honourable Ed Vaizey MP, and Georgina Born.